lignesgroup/trans-app/README.md

-This repo is to provide the transcription app
+This repo is to provide the transcription app.